Dr. Israel Halperin

 Tomer completed his BPT in physiotherapy at Ben-Gurion University in 2019.
 Tomer is interested in perception based models of resistance training and their impact on motor performance and adherence.

 Eyal competed his B.Ed in (2011) and an M.P.E (2014) in Physical Education at the Academic College at Wingate.
-For his MSc, Eyal will study the effects of self-selecting the rest periods in a repeated sprint protocol on physiological, psychological, and performance outcomes.
+Eyal is researching the effects of self-selected rest periods in a repeated sprint protocol on physiological, psychological, and performance outcomes.

 Ori completed his BSc in biology and economy at the Open University (2019).
 His research will focus on the utility of RPE as an intensity prescription method in small-sided games in soccer.